powdr-labs/powdr/book/src/architecture/README.md

 # Architecture

-powdr applies a number of steps in order to reduce a powdr asm program into PIL.
+powdr applies a number of steps in order to reduce a powdr-asm program into PIL.

 We provide a high level overview of these steps.